-Installation shall be according to 5.1 and 8.5.
+Installation shall be according to 5.1 and 8.5 of this Standard.
 A drive which forms part of a personal computer or rack mounted equipment shall be installed according to C.15 or C.18 as appropriate.
-A drive which is tested as a sub-assembly shall be installed as a sub-assembly per 5.1.7.
+A drive which is tested as a sub-assembly shall be installed as a sub-assembly per 5.1.1.6.